Cat's Paw (adventure)

 Cat's Paw is a role-playing game adventure published by TSR in 1984 for the Marvel Super Heroes role-playing game.

 Plot summary

-Cat's Paw is a scenario set in Canada featuring Alpha Flight vs. The Leader and his minions.
+Cat's Paw is a scenario set in Canada featuring Alpha Flight battling the Leader and his minions.

 Cat's-Paw consists of a sixteen-page adventure, and includes character cards for the members of Alpha Flight, a large map sheet, and game statistics for the heroes inside the covers.
 The player characters must stop an attempt to sabotage the hydroelectric James Bay Project.

 Jeff Grubb explains in a paragraph in the introduction to Cat's Paw that other characters can be substituted for Alpha Flight.

 Publication history

 MH5 Cat's Paw was written by Jeff Grubb, with a cover by John Byrne and illustrations by Jeff Butler, and was published by TSR, Inc., in 1984 as a 16-page book, a large color map, and an outer folder.